rchow93/fishing-assistant/README.md

             base_url="http://localhost:11434"
         )
 ```
-# these models worked well for this app but you can use any paid for LLM API's or other Ollama models.
+These models worked well for this app but you can use any paid for LLM API's or other Ollama models.
 The key is that they can reason and tool call especially for websearch.

 4. Set up environment variables:
 ```bash